New York City Center: Main auditorium

 The auditorium's original design focused the audience's attention at the center of the stage, but this design also created difficult sightlines; one observer likened the design to "watching a television screen".
 Variety magazine stated that the auditorium's stage could fit 100 musicians.
-Unlike traditional theaters, the stage originally did not have any wing space for performers; even after the theater was renovated in 2011, the wing space was too small to accommodate certain types of productions, To accommodate the Shriners, who frequently smoked in the Mecca Temple, there was an air intake on the auditorium's roof.
+Unlike traditional theaters, the stage originally did not have any wing space for performers.
+Even after the theater was renovated in 2011, the wing space was too small to accommodate certain types of productions.
+To accommodate the Shriners, who frequently smoked in the Mecca Temple, there was an air intake on the auditorium's roof.
 Fresh air traveled from the intake to a fan and heater room above the auditorium's proscenium, and air was then distributed through the floor slabs of each level.
 A lighting booth was also installed in the auditorium in 2011.

 Basement

 The basement originally contained a banquet hall.
 This space did not contain columns.
 Instead, it was spanned by a set of deep lattice trusses, which were flanked by deep plate girders; these formed the floor of the auditorium.
 The space between the trusses contained ducts that supplied fresh air to the auditorium and basement; a system of exhaust pipes for the basement; and other utilities.

 After an attempt in 1970 to convert City Center's basement into a cinematheque, the basement became a 299-seat off-Broadway theater called The Space in 1981.
 When The Space opened, it was only occasionally used by dance companies.
 The Manhattan Theatre Club (MTC) moved to The Space in 1984 and divided the basement into two auditoriums.
-As of 2022, MTC operates two off-Broadway spaces in the basement, known as Stage I and Stage II.
+As of 2026, MTC operates two off-Broadway spaces in the basement: Stage I and Stage II.
 Stage I contains 299 seats, while Stage II contains 150 seats.
 MTC also operates a coatroom, restroom, and members' lounge on the landing of the staircase between the basement and the lobby.

 Offices

 The three lodge rooms were placed in the northern wing of the building.
 When the Mecca Temple was converted to the City Center, the lodge rooms became rehearsal studios.
-During the 1950s, scripts for the television show Your Show of Shows, starring Sid Caesar, were written in one of the offices on the sixth floor.
+During the 1950s, scripts for the television show Your Show of Shows were written in one of the offices on the sixth floor.
 The theater's modern-day rehearsal studios occupy the upper stories.